 Occasionally we are obliged to go further afield to support the patients in the hours of crisis.
 More recently, we started transporting life saving blood products direct to Air Ambulances.
 Devon Freewheelers carry out this vital service to the Devon Air Ambulance Trust and the Dorset & Somerset Air Ambulance Trust.
 Last year alone, DSAA saved over 30 lives with on scene blood transfusions and we as a charity are honoured to assist our colleagues in these great charities.
 In order to assess the REAL value of this FREE service you may like to read Felix’s Story, a testimonial voluntarily supplied.

-This team is ably supported by a network of 30 volunteers providing call centre and essential fundraising support.
-Our annual budget is £150,000 which is essential in maintaining the fleet of 11 bikes and two Emergency All Terrain vehicles to the highest possible standards together with our modest HQ costs.
+This team is ably supported by a network of volunteers providing call centre and all of our volunteers provide essential fundraising support.
+Our annual budget is £250,000 which is essential in maintaining the fleet of 11 bikes and 8 Emergency All Terrain vehicles to the highest possible standards together with our modest HQ costs.

 On this website, you will find details of the number of missions undertaken by month and YTD.
+Unfortunately due to the sensitive nature of transplant work we cannot publish specific details, however we are available to this critical role everyday.
 There is also information about the vast number of fundraising events and of the wonderful and yet essential support we continue to enjoy throughout the County.

 Thank you for taking the time to view our website.
-If you should like more information or feel that you would like to either Volunteer or contribute to the ongoing success of our team, please contact us here.
+If you should like more information or feel that you would like to either Volunteer or contribute to the ongoing success of our team, please contact us.